Anshal55/end2end_object-detection/README.md

 ```

 3. Start running the program.
-- To run the program first give permission to the executabel script.
+- To run the program first give permission to the executable script.
 ```sh
 chmod +x ./run_obdet.sh
 ```